-5.4 Preprocessing HOL terms into evaluable shape
+Preprocessing HOL terms into evaluable shape

-When integrating decision procedures developed inside HOL into HOL itself, it is necessary to somehow get from the Isabelle/ML representation to the representation used by the decision procedure itself ("reification").
-One option is to hardcode it using code antiquotations (see §5.5).
-Another option is to use pre-existing infrastructure in HOL: Reification.conv and Reification.tac
+When integrating decision procedures developed inside HOL into HOL itself, a common approach is to use a deep embedding where operators etc. are represented by datatypes in Isabelle/HOL.
+Then it is necessary to turn generic shallowly embedded statements into that particular deep embedding ("reification").

+One option is to hardcode using code antiquotations (see §6.1).
+Another option is to use pre-existing infrastructure in HOL: Reification.conv and Reification.tac.